oscarsernarosero/blockchain/Accounts_and_address_Generation_Protocol.md

 ### Safe Addresses:

-These are not a type of account, but mostly a type of addresses where multiple accounts are necessary to have access to the funds.
-So, in order for this wallet to ensure the safety and the accountancy of the funds, the wallet will store the funds collected throughout the day and throughout the week in these safe addresses.
+In order for this wallet to ensure the safety and the accountancy of the funds, the wallet will store the funds collected throughout the day and throughout the week in these safe addresses.
 These addresses are multisignature addresses that require at least 2 co-signer accounts to transfer the funds to ensure its safety.
 The possible configuration of cosigners will differ depending of the amount of money that the address will store.
 There are three types of safe addresses:

 **Daily Safe:** These addresses will store the total of the payments received at a certain location in a single day.
 These will be a 2-of-6 multi-signature address, and this is considered a low risk safe address since the amount of money it holds is the least out of the three kinds of safe addresses.